ylyy93/my_blog/_posts/phil/2020-03-18-experimental-design.md

 ### Principle of Comparative Experimentation
 > Differences between responses to treatments will be less affected by uncontrolled influences than individual responses to treatments.

+You need a control treatment in your experiment!

+### “Fundamental Principle” of Statistical Inference
+> You make inference to the population from which you sample.

+### Principle of Experimental Manipulation

+##### Designed Experiments:
+Studies in which the experimenter **manipulates** the experimental conditions or “treatments” experienced by the experimental units using a randomization scheme.
+(Sometimes called “Scientific Studies” or “Experimental Studies”).

+##### Observational Studies:
+Studies in which the experimenter **observes or measures**, but doesn’t manipulate the conditions experienced by the experimental units and does not have control over which experimental units receive which treatment or condition.